“I am in favor of animal rights as well as human rights. That is the way of a whole human being.”

 Monk seals are not an alien species in Hawaii (see Myth 8 above), so they do not have the ecological advantage that some alien species, such as taʻape or mongoose, have when they are introduced into new ecosystems.
 Female seals, on average, have less than one pup per year, compared to the thousands of offspring produced by alien fish species like taʻape, and the 6 or more offspring per year produced by a small land mammal, like a mongoose.
 Even among all types of pinnipeds (seals and sea lions), all of which are relatively slow reproducing species, the monk seal population appears to be among the slowest growing, even when conditions are favorable for population growth.
 This may be partly because Hawaii’s subtropical marine ecosystem is much less productive than the temperate and arctic ecosystems where the other pinnipeds live.
 Contrary to what it may seem, coral reef ecosystems have very low levels of nutrients in the water – that’s why the water is so clear.
 Temperate and arctic ecosystems, on the other hand, have relatively high nutrient levels and thus can support higher biological production and higher populations of pinnipeds.

-Based on the best information available, it is believed that the monk seal population in the MHI could be growing at approximately 6.5% per year.
-NOAA Fisheries uses a sophisticated computer-based modeling program to estimate future populations.
-Due to natural “saturation rates” and the current population growth rate, it is predicted that the number of Hawaiian monk seals in the MHI could reach approximately 500 to 600 animals by the year 2030 – still a very low number considering the size, extent and complexity of the shoreline ecosystem.
+Based on the best information available, it is believed that the monk seal population in the MHI is currently neither growing or falling.
+Based on sophisticated computer-based modeling to estimate future populations, it is thought that due to natural “saturation rates” and the current population size, it is predicted that the number of Hawaiian monk seals in the MHI could reach approximately 500 to 600 animals by the year 2030 – still a very low number considering the size, extent and complexity of the shoreline ecosystem.

 “One way to open your eyes is to ask yourself, “What if I had never seen this before?
 What if I knew I would never see it again?” – Rachel Carson (Biologist, writer, ecologist, 1907-1964)